LSFLK/GIG/README.md

 ### Server Setup using Kubernetes (Optional)

-To setup the GIG runtime environment and dependency servers using Kubernetes, refer to [Server Setup using Kubernetes](deployment/README.md).
+To set up the GIG runtime environment and dependency servers using Kubernetes, refer to [Server Setup using Kubernetes](deployment/README.md).

 ### First time run: